 A growing number of Americans are open to increases in legal immigration, according to a new Pew Research Center survey.

-The survey, conducted June 5 to 12, found fewer Americans believe undocumented immigrants take U.S. citizen jobs and most do not believe undocumented immigrants are more likely to commit crimes.
+The survey found that few Americans believe undocumented immigrants take jobs that U.S. citizens want, and most do not believe undocumented immigrants are more likely than U.S. citizens to commit crimes.

 “People understand that the country needs to welcome immigrants and that they’re part of our growth—both economically and socially,” said Kevin Appleby, senior director for international migration policy at the Center for Migration Studies of New York.